 Place winner awards will be given to all members of the winning team.
 Relay teams shall designate participants for each of the five relay legs at the time of registration; however, only teams with five different runners eligible for place-winner awards.
 All runners on all teams who finish the relay will receive finisher medallions.

 Relay team members will have the same access to aid station food and fluids as runners in the individual races.
 GRT race management asks that relay teams utilize car-pooling to the maximum extent possible to reduce parking congestion at the aid stations.

-Relay teams use the same race Registration page as the other GRT events, a minimum of three relay team members shall be initially registered.
-Additional relay team members can register at a later date to add to the team or replace relay participants until the last day of on-line registration.
+Relay teams use the same race Registration page as the other GRT events.
+Relay team members may be revised/replaced until the last day of on-line registration.
 Payment of the team entry fee must be made in full at the time of initial team entry.

 At the time of initial registration, teams will be asked to provide a team name.
 This is an opportunity to have fun, be descriptive, and creative.
 Race management reserves the right to modify or reject team names that may be deemed offensive or in poor taste.
 Once the Team Roster is provided at runner check-in, no changes in team composition may be made thereafter, other than dropping runners.
 The order in which runners are listed on the roster need not be the order in which they run on race day.
 Runner order can be changed at any time during the race, but only at designated aid/relay stations.

 Shirt size information for each participant shall also be provided at the time of entry.
 If team composition changes after the final date on which selected shirt sizes are guaranteed, race management will make its best effort to accommodate shirt exchanges on race day, but makes no guarantees.